We offer six types of services to students, a commitment to accessibility, and the maximum confidentiality possible. All services are free.

 If the psychiatrist and student decide to add medication to the student’s psychological treatment, the psychiatrist will provide medication management until the medication is stabilized.
 (This service is provided on the condition that the student remains enrolled and attends counseling sessions according to the psychiatrist’s recommendation.)
 Once medication is stabilized, usually in 3 to 6 months, the student will continue medication management with a physician in the community at the student’s expense.

 When the office is open, a student who is in crisis can contact the office and arrange to be seen that day.
 When the office is closed during fall and spring semesters, one of our counselors is on duty as the on-call counselor.
 An on-campus student in crisis can reach out to the on-call counselor by contacting the Trinity University Police Department (210-999-7000).
-The TUPD dispatcher will contact the on-call counselor who will respond to the student by phone or in person, if necessary.
+The TUPD dispatcher will contact the on-call counselor who will respond to the student.
 The full extent of legal confidentiality does not extend to after-hours crisis interventions, typically because the on-call counselor will inform TUPD about the student’s safety and about any follow-up plan (e.g., a subsequent in-office appointment).

 See the ‘If You Are a Student in Crisis’ webpage for additional information, including guidance for students who are off campus.

 Sometimes a counselor refers a student to an off-campus provider for specialized or long-term treatment at the student's expense.
-At other times a student seeks an Initial Consultation while under the care of an off-campus mental health provider.
+At other times a student is already under the care of an off-campus mental health provider when the student seeks a consultation at Counseling Services.
 In either case, the counselor will collaborate with the student—as well as with another treatment provider and/or a parent, if the student gives permission—to help the student obtain the best treatment services possible.